Forgery Lawyer in Columbus

 - Forge any writing,

-- Without person’s permission.
+- Without a person’s permission.

 Potential Penalties